Suspicious Package Sent to Robert De Niro in New York City

 "A suspicious package was received.
 We called the police," Tribeca Enterprises confirmed in a statement released on Thursday.
 "They took it out and went through all safety procedures.
 It was addressed to Robert De Niro and is a similar packaging to the others.
 It is an open investigation.
 Everyone is safe and the building is open."

-Per NBC News, the package was found at 375 Greenwich Street, where NYC restaurant Tribeca Grill—co-owned by De Niro—and offices for his production company, Tribeca Productions, are located.
+Per NBC News, the package was found at 375 Greenwich Street, where restaurant Tribeca Grill—co-owned by De Niro—and offices for his production company, TriBeCa Productions, are located.

 "We are responding to reports of a suspicious package in the vicinity of Greenwich and Franklin streets in Tribeca, Manhattan," the New York Police Department tweeted early Thursday.
 "Please avoid the area and expect a police presence and heavy traffic."